 This is the fourth Strategic Plan produced by East Dunbartonshire HSCP, outlining how the Partnership aims to improve the health and wellbeing of adults and children in East Dunbartonshire through the design and delivery of improved integrated health and social care arrangements and services.
-The plan sets out the strategic direction for the next five years and highlights our key priorities.
-Our vision of 'caring together to make a positive difference', remains, and our updated strategic priorities continue to reflect and support delivery of the National Health and Wellbeing Outcomes.
+The plan sets out the strategic direction for the next five years and highlights the key priorities.
+Our vision remains unchanged, and our updated strategic priorities continue to reflect and support delivery of the National Health and Wellbeing Outcomes.